[WordPress] Show Extended Information in the Plugin Query Monitor With No Symlink to db.php

 Sergei Korolev

 Web developer and the author of all articles on this site.
-With over 25 years of programming experience, he has specialized in web programming for more than 19 years.
-He is a Zend Certified Engineer in PHP 5.3.
-He is available for hire at a rate of $60 USD per hour.
+With over 26 years of programming experience, he has specialized in web programming for more than 20 years.
+He is a Zend Certified Engineer in PHP 5.3 and holds several additional certifications in programming, SEO, web design, UX design, digital marketing, copywriting.
 You can see his resume here.
-Please contact him via this contact form to get a quote.
+He is available for remote projects at a rate of $60 USD per hour.
+You can contact him via this contact form.
 He currently lives in Belgrade, Serbia.

 Leave a Reply